vivachu/slate/source/includes/_images.md

 --------- | ------- | -----------
-platform | true | Either web, ios, or android directory| true | The unique directory under the platform containing the orig.jpg and cropped.jpg files
+platform | true | Either web, ios, or android directory| true | The unique directory under the platform containing the orig.jpg and cropped.jpg files profile | false | This parameter is set to "profile" when uploading a user profile image

 <aside class="success">
 Returns the ID of the newly created image along with the pet type of the image.